scikit-hep/uproot3/README.rst

 With a limit of 100 kB, only 6 of the 20 arrays fit into cache, the rest have been evicted.

-All data sizes in uproot are specified as an integer in bytes (integers) or a string with the appropriate unit (interpreted as powers of 1024, not 1000).
+All data sizes in Uproot are specified as an integer in bytes (integers) or a string with the appropriate unit (interpreted as powers of 1024, not 1000).